Community-level Contagion among Diverse Financial Assets: Dataset Overview

 \subsection{Sector Division}

 To gain a more detailed understanding of the assets and the contagion effects among them, we examine not only their types of investment vehicle but also their business sectors.
 Specifically, by convention, the stock market is classified into 11 categories based on business sectors, including Communication Services, Utilities, Real Estate, Materials, Information Technology, Industrials, Healthcare, Financials, Energy, Consumer Staples, and Consumer Discretionary.
 Regarding US ETFs, these are more complex because each represents a basket of multiple stocks and reflects the overall performance of those underlying assets.
 As a result, a single US ETF may consist of stocks from various sectors.
 For instance, the well-known S\&P500 ETF (e.g. SPY) includes contributions from all sectors, with Technology being the largest one, accounting for 32\% of its holdings, as reported by \href{https://finance.yahoo.com/quote/SPY/holdings/}{Yahoo!finance}.
-For this characteristic, we assign a US ETF to a specific sector if that sector represents at least 50\% of its holdings, otherwise, it is classified as mixed.
+For this characteristic, we assign a US ETF to a specific sector if it is designed to track the performance of stocks exclusively within that sector.
+Otherwise, it is classified as mixed.
 Cryptocurrencies, on the other hand, are not tied to specific business domains and are therefore treated as a single sector.
 The distribution of stocks and US ETFs by business sector is shown in Table \ref{tab:2}.

 It is important to note that the number of stocks within each business sector varies and depends on the market capitalization of each asset.
 For example, sectors like Technology, Financials and Healthcare typically comprise stocks with high market capitalizations, whereas Communication Services and Real Estate are largely composed of lower-capitalization stocks \cite{dal24}.
 Consequently, sectors such as Utilities, Materials, Real Estate, and Communication Services contain a relatively limited number of entities.
 Given this limitation, our study focuses on the remaining seven sectors.